odoo/odoo/doc/reference/orm.rst

             self.field3 = True

-  the changes performed during the method are then sent to the client program and become visible to the user
+  the changes performed during the method are then sent to the client program and become visible to the user.
+  Warning: the fields used in the onchange decorator cannot be computed or related fields.

 * Both computed fields and new-API onchanges are automatically called by the client without having to add them in views